xcuadrado/api/README.md

 		"price": 4.95
 	}

-##### Additional Attributes for the non Apparel/Custom Good Category
-Apparel categories: 'brand' is required.
-Additionally, for the categories listed below, you must submit at least 1 out of 'gtin' or 'mpn’:

-* 'Apparel & Accessories > Shoes'
-* 'Apparel & Accessories > Clothing Accesories > Sunglasses'
-* 'Apparel & Accessories > Handbags, Wallets & Cases > Handbags'
-* 'Apparel & Accessories > Jewelry > Watches'

-Media and software categories: 'gtin' is required
-All other categories: at least 2 of the following 3 identifiers are required: ‘brand’, ‘gtin’, and ‘mpn’.

-Exception: in categories where unique product identifiers are required but no such identifier exists for an item (e.g. custom goods), submit 'identifier exists' with a value of `false`.
-If you don't provide the required unique product identifiers, your items may be removed from Google Shopping.
-For all of your items, we recommend submitting all three attributes (‘brand’, ‘mpn’, and ‘gtin’) where available.

 * `gtin` are the Global Trade Item Numbers (GTINs).
 GTINs include UPC, EAN (in Europe), JAN (in Japan), and ISBN; Example: "8808992787426".
 Type `String`.
-* `mpn` Manufacturer Part Number (MPN).
-Example: "M2262D-PC".
-Type `String`.
-* `brand` The manufacturer's brand name.
-Example: "Sony".
-Type `String`.
-* `identifier_exists` In categories where unique product identifiers are required, merchants must submit the ‘identifier exists’ attribute with a value of false when the item does not have unique product identifiers appropriate to its category, such as GTIN, MPN, and brand.
-Type `Boolean`.

-##### Additional Attributes for the Apparel Category
-* `shipping_weight` The shipping weight of this item.
-Only required if you have set up a shipping rule that is based on weight.
-Example: "800 g".
-We accept only the following units of weight: lb, oz, g, kg.
-Type `String`

-* `gender`.
-Type `String`.
-The accepted values are:
-  * `Male`
-  * `Female`
-  * `Unisex`

-* `age_group`.
-Type `String`.
-The accepted values are:
-  * `Adult`
-  * `Kids`

-##### Additional Attributes for the Media Category
-* `gtin` is required

-##### Variants

-* Type: `Array of Object`
-* Varients are required for the the following categories:
-	* 'Apparel & Accessories > Clothing'
-	* 'Apparel & Accessories > Shoes'
-	* 'Apparel & Accessories > Clothing Accessories > Sunglasses'
-	* 'Apparel & Accessories > Handbags, Wallets & Cases > Handbags'
-	* 'Apparel & Accessories > Jewelry > Watches'
-	* 'Media > Books'
-	* 'Media > DVDs & Movies'
-	* 'Media > Music'
-	* 'Software > Video Game Software' (Note: this category includes all computer games)

-* Show all possible variants of the same product.
-* A single product may vary in 'color', 'material', 'pattern', and/or 'size'.
-* The `color` attribute is always required.
-* Along with each variant, a respective image that visually depicts that variant product is required.

-**Examples**
-In this first example the pair of jeans comes in 2 colors and 2 sizes, each with an image url depicting that special variant of the jeans.
-2 colors * 2 sizes equal 4 variations.

-	"variants": [
-	    {"color": "blue", "size": "XS", image_url: "http://..."},
-	    {"color": "blue", "size": "S",  image_url: "http://..."},
-	    {"color": "red",  "size": "XS", image_url: "http://..."},
-	    {"color": "blue", "size": "S",  image_url: "http://..."}
-	]

-In this second example the pair of jeans comes in 2 colors, 2 sizes and 2 materials, each with an image url depicting that special variant of the jeans.
-2 colors * 2 sizes * 2 materials equals 8 variations.

-	"variants": [
-	    {"color": "black", "material": "cloth",   "size": "XS", image_url: "http://..."}, {"color": "black", "material": "cloth",   "size": "S",  image_url: "http://..."}, {"color": "red",   "material": "cloth",   "size": "XS", image_url: "http://..."}, {"color": "red",   "material": "cloth",   "size": "S",  image_url: "http://..."}, {"color": "black", "material": "jeans",   "size": "XS", image_url: "http://..."}, {"color": "black", "material": "jeans",   "size": "S",  image_url: "http://..."}, {"color": "red",   "material": "jeans",   "size": "XS", image_url: "http://..."}, {"color": "red",   "material": "jeans",   "size": "S",  image_url: "http://..."}
-	]

-You only need to send us data for variant attributes if your product varies by that specific attribute.
-So, if your shirts are all made of cotton, there’s no need to send the “Material” attribute.
-However, if your shirts were available in three colors and three sizes, you would send us nine separate line items, varying by color and size.

-If one item in a variant group includes the values “Blue” and “L” for the ‘color’ and ‘size’ attributes, all other items in the variant group must have values for ‘color’ and ‘size’, and each offer must have a different combination of values for those attributes.

-This is **not** allowed:

-	"variants": [
-	    {"color": "black", "material": "cloth", "size": "XS", image_url: "http://..."}, {"color": "black", "size": "S",  image_url: "http://..."},
-	    {"color": "red",   "material": "cloth", image_url: "http://..."}
-	]

-#### Optional Attributes with Google Shopping

-* The `margin` of this product.
-How much does the shop make on every sale?
-  This is useful for us in order to be able to better promote specific products.
-Type `Float`.

-* `adult` The adult status assigned to your product listings through the ‘adult’ attribute affects where product listings can show.
-For example, "adult" or "non-family safe" product listings aren't allowed to be shown in certain countries or to a certain audience.
-Type `Boolean`

 ### API Endpoint for a single product.